imbforge/benchbaze/README.md

 # BenchBaze - DNA Map Viewer

-This is a DNA map viewer based on [Teselagen's Open Vector Editor (OVE)](https://github.com/TeselaGen/tg-oss/tree/master/packages/ove), adapted for BenchBaze.
+This is a DNA map viewer based on [Teselagen's Open Vector Editor (OVE)](https://github.com/TeselaGen/tg-oss/tree/master/packages/ove), adapted for, and integrated in, [BenchBaze](https://github.com/imbforge/benchbaze).

 It loads a DNA map file from a URL supplied by BenchBaze, parses it and renders it.

-## What It Does

-- Loads DNA map data from a URL provided via query parameters
-- Parses sequence content via `@teselagen/bio-parsers`
-- Renders maps with `@teselagen/ove`
-- Provides a custom download menu with an option to download the original map file or export the current view as SVG/HTML

-## Getting Started
+## Setup

 1. Install dependencies: